OsmiPotnik/KvarjanBot/README.md

 # KvarjanBot

-A light weight chat maderating bot for Twitch.tv.
+A light weight chat moderating bot for Twitch.tv.
 Work in progress.